-Privileges of the dual EASA- and FAA-certificated maintenance organization

-United States Europe

-Release Document of Final Assembly: FAA Form 8130-3 Dual Release Release Document of Final Assembly: EASA Form 1 Dual Release

-Acceptable New Products/Articles: Acceptable New Components:

-EASA Form 1 NEW EASA Form 1 NEW

-FAA Form 8130-3 NEW FAA Form 8130-3 NEW

-C of C Standard Parts C Standard Parts C of C Standard Parts

-USED USED

-Products/Articles: Components:

-Acceptable Used Final Assembly Acceptable Used Final Assembly

-Products/Articles Release document Components Release Release document

-Release Document Document

-(input) (output) (input) (output)

-FAA Form FAA Form EASA Form 1 EASA Form 1 Single

-8130-3 Single 8130-3 Single Single

-FAA Form FAA Form EASA Form 1 Dual EASA Form 1 Dual

-8130-3 Dual 8130-3 Dual

-EASA Form 1 Dual FAA Form FAA Form EASA Form 1 Dual

-8130-3 Dual 8130-3 Dual

-EASA Form 1 Single FAA Form 8130-3 FAA Form EASA Form 1

-8130-3 Single

-(see below U.S.) (see below Europe)

 10.13 Release statements for cases where compliance with both regulatory systems cannot be met (parts installed with single release, ADs not being complied with).

+United States

-United States One or more products/articles were installed with an EASA Form 1 single release, so the final assembly cannot be released with an FAA Form 8130-3 dual release.
+One or more products/articles were installed with an EASA Form 1 single release, so the final assembly cannot be released with an FAA Form 8130-3 dual release.
 The final release should be issued with the following statements in the specified blocks.
 "The final assembly is eligible to be installed only on an EU-registered aircraft."

 In block 14a, check only the box mentioning "Other regulation specified in block 12."
 Do not check box that states compliance to § 43.9.

-In block 12, the following text should be inserted: "Certifies that the work specified in Block 11/12 was carried out in accordance with EASA Par 145 and in respect to that work the component is considered ready for release to service under EASA Part 145 approval no This product/article meets § 43.9 requirements, except for the following items, and therefore is "not" eligible to be installed on U.Sregistered aircraft:" (List the items) Europe One or more products/articles were installed with an FAA Form 8130-3 single release, so the final assembly cannot be released with an EASA Form 1 dual release.
-The final release should be issued with the following statements in the specified blocks.
-"The final assembly is eligible to be installed only on a US-registered aircraft."
-In block 14a, check only the box mentioning "Other regulation specified in block 12."
-Do not check the box that states compliance to 145.A.50.
-In block 12, include the following release statement: "The work identified in Block 11 and described herein has been accomplished in accordance with 14 CFR part 43 and in respect to that work, the items are approved for return to service under certificate no "This product/article meets 145.A.50 requirements, except for the following items, and therefor is "not" eligible to be installed on an EU-registered aircraft:" (List the items)
+In block 12, the following text should be inserted:

+"Certifies that the work specified in Block 11/12 was carried out in accordance with EASA Part-145 and in respect to that work the component is considered ready for release to service under EASA Part-145 approval no..

+This product/article meets § 43.9 requirements, except for the following items, and therefore is "not" eligible to be installed on U.S.-registered aircraft:"

+(List the items)